 A high-quality homeschool curriculum!
-Includes one book and an easy-to-follow parent lesson plan with worksheets, quizzes, tests, and other additional teaching helps.
+Includes one book and an easy-to-follow teacher guide with worksheets, quizzes, tests, and other additional teaching helps.
 The book is The Stargazer's Guide to the Night Sky.
 This pack is complete with all you need to quickly and easily begin your education program today!

 Checking for included items.